 Make sure you use the correct biller codes and reference numbers when paying, or your payment may not be processed correctly and unpaid tax interest or penalties may apply.

 The payment reference code (known as transaction number) appears on your assessment notice, lodgement confirmation statement or debt recovery letter.

-If you pay by credit card and a refund is due, we refund the assessment amount to the credit card.
+If you have paid by credit card and a refund is due, we will refund the assessment amount to the credit card.
 The surcharge amount is non-refundable.

 Phone or internet banking

 Contact your bank or financial institution to make payments from your cheque or savings account by BPAY.
 See the BPAY website for more information.

 The BPAY biller code for transfer duty is 333146.